Behind The Golden Doors

 A curated salon of short works

-15 Gold Coast artists working in performance, dance, music, visual art, screen and sound are coming together for a curated salon of works which will be presented as part of a new series - Behind The Golden Doors, later in 2020.
+15 Gold Coast artists working in performance, dance, music, visual art, screen and sound are coming together for a curated salon of work in development that will be presented as part of a new series - Behind The Golden Doors, in September 2020.

 In March 2020, as an immediate response to COVID19 on our industry and business, Placemakers* went to market with a paid opportunity for local artists to create a new work as part of this series.
-The artists that were successful in this very popular call out and who will present their work later this year, are summarised below.
-More will be revealed as we work together to be able to bring you a Placemakers* event soon!
+The artists that were successful in this very popular call out and who will present their work in development as part of the series are summarised below.
+Tickets for Behind the Golden Doors are SOLD OUT.
+Thank you for supporting our very first Salon Series.

 Christian Tancred, Uncle Steve Cora and Neville “Torry” Torrisheeba – Tallebudgera Canoes

 Tallebudgera Canoes is a multi-media and place making collaboration between Uncle Steve Cora, Neville ‘Torry’ Torrisheeba and Christian Tancred.
 The project will record and present ancient stories of people and place at Tallebudgera, as depicted on Canoes painted by Uncle Steve and Torry.
 The collaboration couples ancient stories, art and wisdom with modern techniques of digital capture and presentation and shares them with audiences across the Gold Coast.

 Christine is currently creating a series of art books and one will focus on place; specifically, this place, the Coast, from the hinterland to the sea.
 She will explore connection to place, the understory, and reveal the extraordinary beauty of place.
 For Behind the Golden Doors, Christine will create a spoken word meditation using some of the words and ideas from the book, developed alongside a sensory soundscape and projecting artwork from the book as a backdrop.